maher-naija-pro/fast-api-kube/README.md

 - Add helm secrets plugin and manage secret gpg encryption or store secret on secret manager
 - Add ingress rules for production with tls and waf
 - Add fast api auth and security
+- Connect application to postgres on prod
-- ADD ARGO CD or flux forCD
+- Add ARGO CD or flux forCD
-- ADD helm hooks for alembic migration on prod
+- Add helm hooks for alembic migration on prod
+- Add helm tests to verify database connection

 - fix ci helm test
-- add helm tests
-- Connect application to postgres on prod